Guinea Alumina Corporation aims to maximise the participation of Guineans in both its staff and contractor workforce.

-We select the best candidates for roles, but at the same time carefully ensure that we recruit in a balanced and fair way from amongst the different ethnic groups in the country.
+We select the best candidates for roles, but at the same time carefully ensure that recruitment is done transparently and fairly.

 In the longer term, GAC aspires to have all its staff roles held by Guineans.
 To achieve this, GAC is investing in the training and development of its employees, here and abroad.
 This includes seconding high-potential Guinean employees to Emirates Global Aluminium in the United Arab Emirates to deepen their skills and broaden their experience.

 Since 2014, almost 50 Guineans have participated in this programme which we call GAC Skills.
 GAC has already invested some US$ 1 million in this programme.